mycweb/mycelium/doc/1_Data/0_Data.md

-# Mycelium
+# Mycelium Data Types

 Mycelium is first and foremost a data serialization format.

 There are many serialization formats, here is what makes Mycelium special:
   - Serializes typed data, with full type erasure.
-    Sender and receiever must both have the type.
+    Sender and receiver must both have the type.
   - Allows references to data, data does not have to be flattened to be serialized.
   - Supports sending functions
   - All Values can be fingerprinted in constant time.
 Equal values will always have the same Fingerprint.